 Myth: If I have a hearing problem, will I not know it?

 Fact: Usually not.
 Hearing loss often developed unnoticed over several years.
 Most people compensate for the very gradual changes by asking others to repeat, turn TV loud or mouth reading.
 Allowed to continue, these habits mistakenly makes you believe that there is no problem or that it has gone away but it might still be there as you overlook them.

 Myth: Hearing lost means sounds needs to be louder.

-Not really.
+Fact: Not really.
 In most cases, you can hear people talking but have difficulty understanding what they are saying.
 Perhaps you can understand just fine in quiet environment, but have trouble in noisy surroundings or in group conversation.
 Making all sounds louder just make understanding worse.
 It's why hearing aids are designed not just amplify but does a whole lot of sophisticated computations to bring speech intelligibility to your advantage.